KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 It performs the following actions:

-- Pull the application package from Git
+- Pulls the application package from Git.
-- Translate the Carvel package to a deployable package
+- Translates the Carvel package to a deployable package.
-- Deploy the application
+- Deploys the application.

 Complete the following steps: